Lesterpaintstheworld/terminal-velocity/demande/02_002_project_overview.md

 ### Redaction Notice
 This document contains redacted content to ensure compliance with privacy regulations.
 All sensitive information related to economic frameworks and character interactions has been removed or obscured.

+### Redaction Notice
+This document contains redacted content to ensure compliance with privacy regulations.
+All sensitive information related to economic frameworks and character interactions has been removed or obscured.

+### Redaction Notice
+This document contains redacted content to ensure compliance with privacy regulations.
+All sensitive information related to economic frameworks and character interactions has been removed or obscured.
 - Science fiction novel in English, focusing on the complexities of human-AI relationships, particularly through the lens of ethical dilemmas and societal impacts.
 - Approximately 300 pages
 - Exploration of an emerging autonomous economy directed by AIs [REDACTED]